leomarcov/labadmin/README.md

 It's a tool useful for teachers and sysadmins.

 ## Main features
-  * Discover the network hosts in a laboratory classroom by MAC address, working on DHCP networks.
+  * Discover the network status hosts in a laboratory classroom by MAC address, working on DHCP networks.
   * Show the status of each machine in a map according the position in the classroom.
   * Flexible machine selection using ranges.
 Can select all machines, only a row, pairs or odd machines, a specific list, etc.
   * A set of actions to exec in selected machines.
 Labadmin incorporate a full set of actions ready to use (currently 133 for Linux and 40 for Windows).
 There are actions for manage a restrictive environment in a exam time, send heavy files in multiple modes (unicast, torrent or mulsticast), send and schedule messages to users and others admin actions, like software installation, user accounts, process manage, etc.